 While I was exchanging emails with Brandon regarding publishing in Windows Calendar, I thought it might be good to quickly touch on how you can use Windows Calendar to publish your calendars and where you can subscribe to some online calendars.

-In the February CTP, Windows Calendar uses "Web-based Distributed Authoring and Versioning" (aka or ) to publish an file to the Internet.
+In the February CTP, Windows Calendar uses "Web-based Distributed Authoring and Versioning" (aka WebDAV or Web Folders) to publish an iCalendar file to the Internet.
 Of course, you also have the option to "Export…" a calendar to an .ICS file and upload it to whereever you want.
 (Note: In more recent builds, we’ve also added the ability to publish to local network shares, the file system, etc.)

 With regards to subscribing, Windows Calendar uses a fairly straightforward HTTP request.
 In Feb CTP, we were using the BITS download service, which caused some issues when downloading from certain websites that don’t put the Content-Length header in their HTTP response.
 Since then, we’ve moved over to a pure HTTP download, which has been working really well.
 Windows Calendar is also the default application for handling webcal:\\ URL’s in Vista.

 To grab some interesting online calendars, you might want to check out some calendar sharing sites such as www.icalshare.com (be warned though, you might run into the Content-Length issue with the Feb CTP).